mzlogin/vim-markdown-toc/README.md

 Generally you don't need to do this manually, existing table of contents will auto update on save by default.

 The `:UpdateToc` command, which is designed to update toc manually, can only work when `g:vmt_auto_update_on_save` turned off, and keep insert fence.

+### Remove table of contents

+`:RemoveToc` command will do this for you, just remember keep insert fence option by default.

 ## Options